Real operators, real talk - state-filtered threads, no spam. See what's actually being discussed.

 FoodTruckr

-Blog and podcast, no real interactive community.
+Blog and podcast, strong on long-form content.
 Their "50 Owners Speak Out" article is one of the most-viewed pieces of food truck content on the internet, which tells you something: operators are hungry for peer voices.
-FoodTruckr just does not provide a live space for that.
+What it does not offer is a live, interactive space to trade those voices day to day.

 Discord

 There is no major food truck operator Discord server.
 A few small ones exist with inconsistent activity.
-Discord works well for real-time chat but terribly for searchable knowledge.
-Conversations scroll by and vanish.
-If you need to find "what commissary should I use in Orlando" from a thread three weeks ago, good luck.
+Discord is great for real-time chat but weak for searchable knowledge.
+Conversations scroll by and are hard to recover, so finding "what commissary should I use in Orlando" from a thread three weeks ago is tough.

 If someone builds a thriving food truck Discord, it will need heavy moderation and pinned resources to be useful.
 Until then, this is a gap in the market.